HSAFoundation/CLOC/INSTALL.md

 ## Test snack and cloc examples

-We recommend that cloc.sh, snack,sh, and printhsail be available in your path.
+We recommend that cloc.sh and snack.sh are available in your path.
 You can symbolically link them or add to PATH as follows:
 ```
 #
 # Either put /opt/amd/cloc/bin in your PATH